Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 Tuesday, 27 November 2012

-Eliza and William Deacon - Hotel Keepers of Berkshire
+Eliza and William Deacon - Ray Mead Hotel, Maidenhead Berkshire, East Arms Hotel, Hurley, Berkshire

 Monument to Eliza and William Deacon, St Luke's Churchyard, Maidenhead Berkshire.